karl-sc/etrade-sdk/README.md

 In order to leverage this (and the REST API) you must have an API enabled Etrade account with both a 'consumer key' and a 'consumer secret'.
 When authenticating, the OAuth modules will attempt to authenticate and open a web browser window which you must follow to login.
 The SDK will then ask for a verification token.
 Simply paste this value back into the script to complete the interactive authentication.

 # Usage Examples

-## Basic usage Demonstrating how to authenticate interactively and get a listing of accounts
+## How to authenticate interactively and get a listing of accounts
 ```
 import etrade
 sdk = etrade.API()